louis7/BlockcoinX_DevBuild/README.md

-# A simple Crud App that enable you to manage
+# A simple Crud App that enable you to manage and register users
-users by creating, editing, deleted any records of that user